 Gandalf: (Presses even harder) You did not kill me.
 You will not kill him!

-When Saruman's hold over Theoden is lifted, Theoden's transformation effect is, bar none, one of the most stunningly impressive piece of visual effects of all time. in 5 seconds he goes from an ancient, dead-eyed, white haired, hunchbacked, butt-ugly albino to a perfectly hale and hearty (guessing) 40-something year badass.
+When Saruman's hold over Theoden is lifted, Theoden's transformation effect is, bar none, one of the most stunningly impressive piece of visual effects of all time. in 5 seconds he goes from an ancient, dead-eyed, white haired, hunchbacked, butt-ugly albino to a perfectly hale and hearty (guessing) 40-something year badass.note Theoden was supposed to be 71 at the time of the War Of The Ring.
+Bernard Hill, who played him, was 57 back then.

 The Freefall Fight between Gandalf and the Balrog in The Two Towers.
 It was only hinted at in the novel, but the film managed to portray exactly what you might expect a sword-wielding wizard and a giant fire demon beating the stuffing out of each other while falling into the bowels of the earth to look like.